ssoudan/tfx_x/tfx_x/components/configuration/README.md

 # Configuration

 ## Description
-These components export - and later will - transform and import configuration.
-We want to treat the pipeline configuration as an artifact.
+These components convert, - and later will - export, transform and import configuration.
+We want to treat the pipeline configuration as an artifact and be able to pass it to our own components while having it stored immutably somewhere.

 That way we can store the custom_config standard components use, but we can also create our own components that get their configuration from an artifact.
+For now we will start with a single artifact `PipelineConfiguration` but might want to create more in the future.

 ## Artifact